Learn How to Get a Business Loan

 - The people managing the business are qualified to put the money to good use

-- The bank is able to manage their own risk
+- The bank can manage their own risk

 Good Business Sense